atreyi-biswas/Data-Structure-Lab-CS2172/Assignment-1/README.md

 ## 📌 Problem Statement

 You are required to implement a simple **Student Register** using a static data structure in C. The register should support basic CRUD operations and file handling functionalities *without using dynamic memory allocation*.
+Example and other details included in the pdf.

 ---